 Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

-Introduction to Industrial Fire Suppression
+Introduction to Industrial Fire Suppression Training

 This comprehensive training program integrates the nationally recognised PUAFIR203 Respond to urban fire, RIIERR201E Conduct fire team operations, and RIIERR302E Respond to local emergencies and incidents units of competency.
 It equips students with the essential skills to safely and effectively respond to urban fire incidents and other emergency situations in various environments.